-The department maintains a number of Unix servers in support of our labs.
-These servers are used for security of the PC network, network management, database hosting, resource sharing, student data and web hosting.
+The department maintains a number of Linux servers in support of our labs.
+These servers are used for network security, network management, database hosting, resource sharing, student data and web hosting.
 The network is open to faculty research and student coursework.

 The department maintains 6 Linux labs which are upgraded on a three-year life cycle.
 In addition, we also have a robotics lab, a networks lab, an advanced computing lab and a unique Makerspace.